-- Keeping Children Safe in Education (2023) - Working Together to Safeguard Children 2018 (updated 2023) - Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - Sexual violence and sexual harassment between children in schools and colleges (September 2021) - 2.6 We continue to work closely with the Local Authority for Coventry and Warwickshire, Warwickshire Safeguarding and the Coventry Safeguarding Children Partnership to safeguard children during the Coronavirus outbreak. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
-A list of these can be found in Annex B of Keeping Children Safe in Education (September 2023). - 2.8 This policy should be read in conjunction with the following policies; - School's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other staff and Volunteers - School's Whistleblowing Policy - The Futures Trust Safer Recruitment Policy - The Futures Trust Code of Conduct - The Futures Trust Suitability Policy- Statement on the Recruitment of Ex-offenders - The Futures Trust Reference Policy (Providing and requesting) - School Volunteer Policy - The Futures Trust ICT Acceptable Use Policy - School Visitor Management Policy - School E-Safety Policy - School's Behaviour Policy - School's Educational Visit Policy - School's Children Missing in Education Policy - Mobile Phone Policy
+- Keeping Children Safe in Education (2023) - Working Together to Safeguard Children 2018 (updated 2022)

+- Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - 2.6 We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children across the city. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
+A list of these can be found in Annex B of Keeping Children Safe in Education (September 2023). - 2.8 This policy should be read in conjunction with the following policies;